joedono/House-of-Z/19 Power Corrupts/02 Retaw Cure.md

 10. Crystallization of heart (character death)

 ## Return Journey
 The journey out will be more hazardous than the journey in, as the soul fragment the party extracted will make them a beacon for the half-formed souls inside the mountain.
-There will bre 5-6 attacks, including some that will drag the bell deeper into the mountain or attempt to break inside.
+There will be 5-6 attacks, including some that will drag the bell deeper into the mountain or attempt to break inside.
 There may be actual combat involved if a leak happens

 Once out and retrieved by the airship, Ensar will be completely drawn to the soul crystal.
 Upon consuming it, he will have a perpetual soul generator as part of his essence, never losing his lucidity and never going empty.
 It's not a direct fix to his leak, but it's almost as good.
 Ensar will pledge his abilities to the party's goals for the near future.